egallicc/AGBNP3/README.md

 Portions of this software, limited to the driver file `libagbnp3.c`, have been adapted from the AGBNP2 library developed by the author while at Rutgers University in the group of Ronald M. Levy.

+The sse_mathfun library has been written by Julien Pommier and released under the zlib license.
+See license declaration in `sse_mathfun.h`.

 ## Installation

 On a Linux system with gcc type `make install` in source directory.
 Link your code to the `libagbnp3.a` and `libnblist.a` libraries generated.
 Add the source directory to include path.